matsengrp/phippery/docs/introduction.rst

 .. note:: The software presented here is still under construction and
     considered to be in the "Beta" stage of production.
-    Please expect and check back for innevitable changes, for questions and/or suggestions, please
+    Please expect and check back for inevitable changes, for questions and/or suggestions, please
     `open an issue <https://github.com/matsengrp/phippery/issues>`_